Where Should Materials Never Be Stored

 Near Food or Kitchen Areas

 Cross‑contamination is a silent threat.
-Which means if you keep pesticides, solvents, or even spare batteries near your cooking utensils, accidental ingestion or contact can happen.
-The kitchen is a place where you handle food with your hands, so any residue from a poorly stored material can end up on your plate.
+But if you keep pesticides, solvents, or even spare batteries near your cooking utensils, accidental ingestion or contact can happen.
+In real terms, the kitchen is a place where you handle food with your hands, so any residue from a poorly stored material can end up on your plate.
 Store all non‑food items in a separate pantry or utility closet, far from where you prep meals.

 In High Traffic Areas

 A busy hallway or a crowded workshop means more chances for a container to be knocked over.
 Spilled chemicals can create slip hazards, while broken glass can cause cuts.
-Even a simple jar of oil can become a slippery mess if it tips.
-Keep high‑risk items on low, stable shelves away from the flow of people.
+Consider this: even a simple jar of oil can become a slippery mess if it tips.
+In practice, keep high‑risk items on low, stable shelves away from the flow of people.
 Think of it as giving the item its own “quiet zone.

 Where Children or Pets Can Reach

 Safety isn’t just about the environment; it’s also about who can access the material.
-Small children love to explore, and pets are curious by nature.
 A box of batteries, a bag of nails, or a bottle of bleach within reach can lead to serious injury.
 Use child‑proof locks, place items on out‑of‑reach shelves, or store them in a locked cabinet.
+On top of that, small children love to explore, and pets are curious by nature.
 The rule of thumb: if a child can see it, they can reach it.

 In Places with Extreme Temperature Fluctuations

 Heat and cold can damage many materials.
+In real terms, paints can separate, medicines can lose potency, and certain plastics can become brittle.
 An attic that becomes a sauna in summer or a freezer in winter is not a suitable storage spot for most items.
-Paints can separate, medicines can lose potency, and certain plastics can become brittle.
 Aim for a location with stable temperature, ideally between 50°F and 75°F, and keep it insulated from rapid swings.

 In Garages Without Safety Measures